 Choose positive vibes and positive people who validate your feelings and recognise your contributions and hard work.

-It’s time to get moving and motivated!
-You’d be amazed at how inspiring physical exercise, being around people who make you laugh, or spending time on an activity you enjoy can be.
+It’s time to get moving and motivated.
+You’d be amazed at how inspiring a little exercise, a good belly laugh, or spending time on an activity you enjoy can be.